mikelexicon/LOS-AI-Robotics-Control-Framework/README.md

 *   **Structured Command Protocol:** Mandates a clear syntax for directives, including core actions, targets, parameters, and conditional safety checks (`*IF*`, `*UNLESS*`, etc.).
 *   **Safety Interlocks:** The OAL vs. ORI check and the strict conditional constraints act as non-overrideable safety mechanisms (by default).

 This creates a core mechanism where achieving authorization for potentially risky actions (high base risk) necessitates highly detailed and constrained commands (high N).
 This detail reduces the calculated risk (ORI) but significantly increases the resource cost (CR), forcing a direct trade-off managed by the system's formulas and authorization threshold.
-A higher OAL is fundamentally linked to greater operational autonomy and capability within this framework, precisely because it enables the unit to execute more complex and resource-intensive (high CR cost) commands. **Low specificity high impact commands are stopped by a combination of OAL and TRF (target's state).**

 ## LOS Command Example

 `